Thylacine: Description

-The thylacine was able to open its jaws to an unusual extent: up to 80 degrees.
+The thylacine was able to open its jaws up to 80 degrees.
 This capability can be seen in part in David Fleay's short black-and-white film sequence of a captive thylacine from 1933.
 The jaws were muscular, and had 46 teeth, but studies show the thylacine jaw was too weak to kill sheep.
 The tail vertebrae were fused to a degree, with resulting restriction of full tail movement.
 Fusion may have occurred as the animal reached full maturity.
 The tail tapered towards the tip.
 In juveniles, the tip of the tail had a ridge.
 The female thylacine had a pouch with four teats, but unlike many other marsupials, the pouch opened to the rear of its body.
 Males had a scrotal pouch, unique amongst the Australian marsupials, into which they could withdraw their scrotal sac for protection.

 Thylacine footprints could be distinguished from other native or introduced animals; unlike foxes, cats, dogs, wombats, or Tasmanian devils, thylacines had a very large rear pad and four obvious front pads, arranged in almost a straight line.
 The hindfeet were similar to the forefeet but had four digits rather than five.
 Their claws were non-retractable.
 The plantar pad is tri-lobal in that it exhibits three distinctive lobes.
 It is a single plantar pad divided by three deep grooves.
 The distinctive plantar pad shape along with the asymmetrical nature of the foot makes it quite different from animals such as dogs or foxes.

 The thylacine was noted as having a stiff and somewhat awkward gait, making it unable to run at high speed.
 It could also perform a bipedal hop, in a fashion similar to a kangaroo—demonstrated at various times by captive specimens.
 Guiler speculates that this was used as an accelerated form of motion when the animal became alarmed.
 The animal was also able to balance on its hind legs and stand upright for brief periods.

 Observers of the animal in the wild and in captivity noted that it would growl and hiss when agitated, often accompanied by a threat-yawn.
 During hunting, it would emit a series of rapidly repeated guttural cough-like barks (described as "yip-yap", "cay-yip" or "hop-hop-hop"), probably for communication between the family pack members.
 It also had a long whining cry, probably for identification at distance, and a low snuffling noise used for communication between family members.
 Some observers described it as having a strong and distinctive smell, others described a faint, clean, animal odour, and some no odour at all.
 It is possible that the thylacine, like its relative, the Tasmanian devil, gave off an odour when agitated.